 GUI Element (A-Z) Description Encode & Save Click the Encode & Save button to convert the URL into UTF-8 format and save it in your configuration.
 Note: URL matching is affected by the encoding of recorded and configured URLs.
 For recorded and configured URLs to match, they must have the same encoding.
 Host Enter the URL host, which is the name of the machine on which the file, or resource, that you wish to access via the URL resides.
 Name Enter the name of the parameter.
-Parameters Enter the name of the parameter.
-Select one of the following parameter options: None.
+Parameters Select one of the following parameter options: None.
 This option does not define any parameters.
 None or more.
 This option specifies that either no parameters, or any combination of parameters are valid.
 Only the parameters listed below.
-This option allows you to specify specific parameters and value that must be matched.
+This option allows you to specify specific parameters and values that must be matched.
 Those parameters listed below as well as other parameters.
-This option allows you to specify specific parameters and values that must be matched, but also accepts any other additional parameters and values.
-At least one parameter.
-This option indicates that the URL must contain at least one parameter, but it does not matter what the parameters name, or the value, is.
-Note: If you select Only the parameters listed below, or select on the value of the value of the value of the value of the value.
-Those parameters listed below as well as other parameters, you must configure specific parameters.
+This option allows you to specify specific parameters and values that must be matched, but also accepts any other additional parameters and values. ➤ At least one parameter.
+This option indicates that the URL must contain at least one parameter, but it does not matter what the parameter name, or the value, is.
+Note: If you select Only the parameters listed below, or Those parameters listed below as well as other parameters, you must configure specific parameters.